 Mission & History

-Through innovative and carefully curated programming and thoughtful, approachable program notes, ABO hopes to educate those in Central Texas about the music of the Renaissance and the Baroque and Classic eras through an annual season of five diverse presentations of orchestral, choral-orchestral, and chamber works.
+Through innovative and carefully curated programming and thoughtful, approachable program notes, ABO hopes to educate those in Central and South Texas about the music of the Renaissance and the Baroque and Classic eras through an annual season of diverse presentations of orchestral, choral-orchestral, and chamber works.
 These programs consist of repertoire from Renaissance motets to large-scale Baroque cantatas, and from Classic-era chamber music to larger orchestral works such as symphonies and concerti.
 A particular specialization for the ensemble is the music of colonial Latin America, repertoire that is performed annually and typically consists of one or more Texas, US, and/or modern world premieres.
 Preceding each concert is an informal and informative talk about the music led by founder and artistic director, Billy Traylor.

 ABO has been invited to perform at a number of conferences and meetings, most notably a 2012 performance in Mexico at the Cathedral-Basilica of Durango as part of the third annual Festival of Viceregal Music; that concert consisted of works composed for the cathedral in the eighteenth century and currently preserved in its archives.
 Other similar performances include the American Musicological Society (San Antonio, 2018), the Lozano Long Conference for Latin American Studies (University of Texas at Austin, 2018) and the International Conference on Historical Linguistics (University of Texas at San Antonio, 2017), as well as the American Choral Directors’ Association Second Symposium on Latin American Music (Austin, 2015), and the American Guild of Organists Regional Conference (Austin, 2013).

 ABO began in May, 2011, as a chamber ensemble called Ensemble Settecento.
 Today, the combined orchestra and choir is made up of over thirty musicians with advanced training in historically informed performance who perform using period instruments and historic diction.